Information for Presenters

 • Do not promote commercial products or services (promotional materials can be distributed by a sponsor in exhibit spaces or sponsor “gallery”).

-• If your presentation includes content on controlling invasive plants, make that point clear in the title and in the abstract.
-This ensures that appropriate presentations receive continuing education credits that helps professionals in the field maintain their licenses.
+• If your presentation includes content on the control, biology, or tracking of invasive plants, make that point clear in the title and in the abstract.
+Presentations with strong content on these topics may receive continuing education credits that helps professionals in the field maintain their licenses.
 To qualify, presentations need to focus on, or include content on, controlling invasive plants.
 The licensing agency determines which presentations qualify based on their abstracts.

 • The Society for Conservation Biology has useful tips for preparing conference abstracts and presentations (scroll down the page).